VishnuKunchur/cosmic-aincounters/README.md

 # cosmic-aincounters
-Multi-agent interactions for a simplified version of the "Cosmic Encounter" board game
+Multi-agentic interactions to simulate a simplified version of the Cosmic Encounter board game